-Fig. 6 shows the geographical density of POIs in the Paris (top) and in the France (bottom) for the original datasets.
-The geolocation data of POIs are used in the following Sections for spectral analysis.
+Figure 6 shows the geographical density of POIs in France (top) and Paris (bottom) for the original datasets.
+The geolocation data of POIs are used in the following sections for spectral analysis.

 In the following we perform all computations with the cleaned datasets since the analysis of multiple votes of the same user provides more reliable statistical data.